A way to physical and mental well-being

-A great sage and yogi of India and the inspiration behind the international Sivananda Yoga Vedanta Centres.
+One of the great saints of India, Swami Sivananda is the inspiration behind the International Sivananda Yoga Vedanta Centres.

 (1927 – 1993)

-He was a highly regarded master of Hatha and Raja Yoga, and author of the classic textbooks The Complete Illustrated Book of Yoga and Meditation and Mantras.
+He was a visionary, dynamic leader for world peace, and he wrote the practical classics Complete Illustrated Book of Yoga and Meditation and Mantras.

 Yoga asanas enhance the flexibility of the joints, muscles, tendons and ligaments and stimulate circulation.
 Flexibility and strength of the spine keep the body youthful.

 Yogic breathing connects the body to its battery, the solar plexus, which is an enormous storehouse of energy.
 Stress and depression can be overcome by breathing more deeply and with increased awareness.